rolandleth/LTHPasscodeViewController/README.md

 [[LTHPasscodeViewController sharedUser] showForEnablingPasscodeInViewController: self]
 ```

-* At app launch, or whenever you'd like the user to require a passcode entry:
+* At app launch, or whenever you'd like the user to be shown a passcode entry:

 ```
 - (void)showLockscreen;